microsoft/winget-cli/doc/specs/#2697 - PowerShell DSC resources.md

 *Ensure*

 This is a enum with two values: Absent and Present.
 Defaults to present.
-For Set, Absent means call Remove-WinGetSource and Ensure means if not there call Add-WinGetSource otherwise call Reset-WinGetSource to repair it.
+For Set, Absent means call Remove-WinGetSource and Ensure means if not there call Add-WinGetSource.

+*Reset*

+Calls Reset-WinGetSource to repair the sources.

 #### Example of usage
 ```